shigeyf/akamai-edgeworkers-response-transform-template/README.md

         // Call responseProvider EdgeWorkers API surface for this testing. const rpResponse = await responseProvider(req);
-        // We expects EW.Response object as returned object from responseProvider
+        // We expects EW.EwSimResponseWithBody object as returned object from responseProvider
         // of this EdgeWorkers local simulator implementation. const ewResponse = rpResponse as EW.EwSimResponseWithBody;
         // ewResponse.body is a ReadableStream which contains a manipulated result of response body for your test request,